 Ready to contribute?
-Here's how to set up plume for local development.
+Here's how to set up feather for local development.

-- 1. Fork the plume repo on GitHub. - 2.
+- 1. Fork the feather repo on GitHub. - 2.
 Clone your fork locally:

-'''

-$ git clone git@github.com:your_name_here/plume.git
+\$ git clone git@github.com:your_name_here/feather.git

-'''

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development: